yoshida-lab/PolSter/README.md

 ## Credit

-If you use the in your work, please cite:
+If you use this program in your work, please cite:

 Yumi Kawamura, Shinsuke Koyama, and Ryo Yoshida., Statistical inference of the rate of RNA polymerase II elongation by total RNA sequencing., *Bioinformatics*, 2018, *in preparation*.